Top Tips for Students New to Blackboard

 - Check your course syllabus for due dates and course requirements.

-- Go through the Blackboard Orientation and Academic Integrity courses as a way to become familiar with Blackboard Learn and how to interact with online course content.
+- Go through the Blackboard Orientation course as a way to become familiar with Blackboard Learn and how to interact with online course content.

-- Check that you are using a supported operating system and browser and that all additional software is installed (i.e. Java and Flash).
+- Check that you are using a supported operating system and browser and that all additional software is installed (i.e. Java).

 - Check the Help tab for FAQ’s, support information, and contact information for regularly used tools that are outside of Blackboard.